TomSeifert44/python-quizlet/README.md

-# python-quizlet
+# Quizlet Python program (in porgress)
-Quizlet program built with Python to help me study for finals (in progress)
+Quizlet program built with Python to help me study for a final (it works I got a 98)